 South America (excluding Venezuela).
 In Colombia, we use sugar as a sweetener in most of our products, which we buy from several domestic sources.
-We purchase plastic bottles from Amcor Rigid Plastics de Colombia, S.A. and Tapón Corona de Colombia S.A. (affiliate of Envases Universales de México, S.A.P.I. de C.V.) and have historically purchased all of our glass bottles from Peldar O-I; however, we have engaged new suppliers and have recently acquired glass bottles from Al Tajir and Frigoglass in both cases from the United Arab Emirates.
-We purchase all of our cans from Crown Colombiana, S.A., which are only available through this local supplier.
+Sugar prices in Colombia increased approximately 15.0% in U.S. dollars and 27.0% in local currency, as compared to 2015.
+We purchase plastic bottles from Amcor Rigid Plastics de Colombia, S.A. and Tapón Corona de Colombia S.A. (affiliate of Envases Universales de México, S.A.P.I. de C.V.).
+We have historically purchased all of our glass bottles from Peldar O-I; however, we have engaged new suppliers and have acquired glass bottles from Al Tajir and Frigoglass in both cases from the United Arab Emirates.
+We purchase all of our cans from Crown Colombiana, S.A. and Envases Universales de México, S.A.P.I. de C.V.
 Grupo Ardila Lulle, owners of our competitor Postobón, own a minority equity interest in Peldar O-I and Crown Colombiana, S.A.

 Sugar is available in Brazil at local market prices, which historically have been similar to international prices.
-Sugar prices in Brazil decreased approximately 12.0% in U.S. dollars and increased 26.0% in local currency as compared to 2014.
+Sugar prices in Brazil increased approximately 36.0% in U.S. dollars and increased 42.0% in local currency as compared to 2015.
+Taking into account our financial hedging activities, our sugar prices in Brazil decreased approximately 21.0% in U.S. dollars and decreased 16.0% in local currency as compared to 2015.
 See "Item 11.
 Quantitative and Qualitative Disclosures about Market Risk-Commodity Price Risk."
 We purchase glass bottles, plastic bottles and cans from several domestic and international suppliers.